bosbec/mobileresponseDocs/services/injuryDoc.md

 **Components**

 Send instructions
-* Use this to send instructions (to one group or several) about how to report a ticket via the app.
+* Use this to send instructions (to one group or several) about how to report a ticket via app-in.
 * The instruction message will be sent from the predefined base app user, thereby granting all recipients the correct conversation to message in to.

 Report ticket